runquan-ray-zhou/Independent-study-project-local/README.md

 ## Use Cases

-The reason why the reduce method is so versatile because it can mimic other array methods and also produce valuable results based on the callback function given.
+The reduce method is very versatile, because it can mimic other array methods and also produce valuable results based on the callback function given.
 Below are some of the uses `reduce` have.

 - Give the total cost of items in a shopping cart.